5 reasons to be hopeful about the climate – DW – 12/19/2023

 According to the study, electrically powered heat pumps are becoming the "key technology for decarbonization" of building heating systems.
 Europe saw a 38% increase in sales of heat pumps last year.

-The number of electric cars sold worldwide has also risen much faster than expected.
+Electric car sales worldwide have also risen much faster than expected.
 By 2023, 18% of all new cars sold will likely be electric, according to the study.
 In some countries around the world, they are already standard.
-All major car manufacturers have pledged to go electric in the next few years and the EU, Canada and Chile have already set deadlines for phasing out combustion engines.
+All major car manufacturers have pledged to go electric in the next few years.
+The European Union, Canada and Chile have also set deadlines for phasing out combustion engines.

 Although, high prices and the need for more investment in charging infrastructure remain roadblocks, the electrification of vehicles has grown exponentially according to the report.
 That's particularly the case in rich industrialized countries and China, where more and more electric trucks and buses are hitting the road.